lowla/lowladb-demo-node/README.md

 ### Prerequisites ###

-The sample application requires local instance of MongoDB running on the default port.
-This example also assumes that `npm` and `bower` are present and available from the command line.
+This example assumes that `git`, `npm` and `bower` are present and available from the command line.
+It uses LowlaDB's included NEDB datastore to store documents needed by the LowlaDB server and the TODO application itself.

 ### Installing and Running ###